English at St. Joseph's

 This focusses on a wide range of literature including fiction, non-fiction, poetry and play scripts and continues to both support and challenge more competent readers.
 Vocabulary is extended and there are numerous opportunities for extended writing.

-Groups are small and thus allow pupils to gain in confidence and access the very best teaching.
 Success for All encourages collaborative learning and this is a strength which can be seen throughout St. Joseph’s.
 Children learn together, help and encourage each other and have plenty of opportunity to reflect on their own learning and assess the learning of their team mates.
 Speaking and listening is therefore a huge focus.
 SfA also encourages the development of a rich and varied vocabulary.

 Children write everyday and in KS2 children are given opportunities to draft their writing.
-This is then marked by the teacher and edited by the children using purple pens.
+This is then marked by the teacher or peer assessed and edited by the children using purple pens.
 This encourages the children to improve their learning following feedback and allows them to correct their own punctuation or spelling mistakes.

 Spelling, punctuation and grammar forms part of each SfA session (each session lasts for 75 minutes).
 SPAG skills are also taught explicitly in additional lessons in Key Stage Two.